Turquoise reefs, remote retreats and private hideaways, these places will sweep you off your feet (the plus one is up to you).

 Bannisters, Port Stephens

-Following on from the success of Bannisters in Mollymook, Rick Stein’s latest eat-and-stay venture occupies a refurbished late-’60s motel at Soldiers Point.
+Following on from the success of Bannisters in Mollymook, Rick Stein’s northern NSW eat-and-stay venture occupies a refurbished late-’60s motel at Soldiers Point.
 The 80-room waterside retreat includes four suites with separate living areas and a penthouse with an enormous terrace that affords millionaire views of Salamander Bay.
 Rick Stein restaurant serves up oysters harvested from just a kilometre away and rock lobster from neighbouring Nelson Bay; the casual Terrace Bar and The Tavern complete the food offering.
-Book a couple’s room in the brand-new day spa, doze by the infinity pool, swim with bottlenose dolphins or charter a yacht for a sunset cruise.
+Book a couple’s room in the day spa, doze by the infinity pool, swim with bottlenose dolphins or charter a yacht for a sunset cruise.

 Nimbo Fork Lodge, Killimicat